Be mindful of your assumptions

 Misunderstandings are rife in cross-cultural interactions.
 They can range from humorous to disastrous, and many times the trigger is an erroneous assumption.
 Assuming everyone’s level of understanding about a topic is the same, for instance, and thus not explaining the context and ‘why’ behind your suggestion.
 Or assuming that because someone doesn’t speak up during a meeting they have nothing to contribute.

-My time in the intercultural field has taught me to follow a powerful maxim: always expect differences.
+My cross-cultural work experience has taught me to follow a powerful maxim: always expect differences.
 All of us are different: we favour different communication styles, are comfortable with organisational hierarchy to varying degrees, and pursue different interests inside and outside of work.
 Acknowledging these differences isn’t bad.
 Conversely, it reminds us that there’s no one size fits all way of engaging.

 If you expect differences, you’re more likely to probe.
 To ask questions to find out how to best interpret what your business interest said or did.
 You’re less likely to make a wrong call.